IkonicGames/jekyll-ikonicgames/app/_drafts/Framework Selection.markdown

 ###Evaluation###
 ***

 At this point you want to figure out which engines actually fit your needs.
 To do this, simply create a spreadsheet of the frameworks and how they match up with the requirements.
-This is often referred to as a [Feature Comparison Matrix](https://www.google.com.ec/search?q=feature+comparison+matrix&espv=2&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiLw_Thh8vJAhVH2B4KHfAFDpIQ_AUIBygB&biw=1440&bih=805).
+This is often referred to as a [Feature Comparison Matrix](https://www.google.com.ec/search?q=feature+comparison+matrix&espv=2&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiLw_Thh8vJAhVH2B4KHfAFDpIQ_AUIBygB&biw=1440&bih=805) which I will now refer to as FCM.
 Yours doesn't need to look as nice as some of those do.
 Function over form in this case.
 Just make a quick spreadsheet.

 Now that you have your FCM, you are ready to sort it.
 You want the best fit at the top and the worst at the bottom.
 However, this matrix alone isn't going to make that particularly easy.
 To really do a good job at this, you need to familiarize yourself with each framework, one at a time.
 Not to gain an expert understanding of each, simply to be confident that it actually fits your requirements and that there are no obvious surprises.